eminboghos/portfolio/PredictionMarketBots/polymarket-mm/architecture.md

 The core cycle runs continuously:

-1. **Fetch market data** — pull current orderbook snapshots for all markets via the Polymarket REST API
+1. **Fetch market data** : pull current orderbook snapshots for all markets via the Polymarket REST API
-2. **Filter markets** — keep only markets following all criterias
+2. **Filter markets** : keep only markets following all criterias
-3. **Compute quotes** — for each market, set bid = best_bid + 0.01, ask = best_ask - 0.01
+3. **Compute quotes** : for each market, set bid = best_bid + 0.01, ask = best_ask - 0.01
-4. **Diff against current orders** — check which quotes have drifted more than the tolerance from live orders
+4. **Diff against current orders** : check which quotes have drifted more than the tolerance from live orders
-5. **Cancel and replace** — cancel stale orders and submit new ones for markets where the quote has moved
+5. **Cancel and replace** : cancel stale orders and submit new ones for markets where the quote has moved
-6. **Sleep** — wait until the next cycle (target: full refresh in 30–60 seconds for ~2,000 markets)
+6. **Sleep** : wait until the next cycle (target: full refresh in 30–60 seconds for ~2,000 markets)

 ---

 ## Market selection

 Markets are selected at startup and periodically refreshed.
-Criteria:
+Criterias are:

 - Spread ≥ 20 cents (after my tightening, I still need enough margin to be worth quoting)
 - Highest bid > 25 cents (to not enter events that are very unlikely to happen)
 - Not resolving in the next 24h (too close to resolution = high adverse selection risk)
 - Sufficient volume (at least ~$500 volume/day)

-Running ~2,000 markets simultaneously is deliberate: more markets = more fills, and the diversification reduces variance.

 ---

 ## Order management

-Each market has at most two live orders at any time — one bid and one ask.
+Each market has at most two live orders at any time : one bid and one ask.
 The order manager tracks:

 - Order ID, side, price, and size for each live order
 - Fill history for PnL accounting